SAIC-ATS/Tutorials/Arduino/ATtiny/ATtiny.md

 ![ATtiny85 pins](assets/images/ATtiny85.svg)

+Looking at our circuit and this diagram, you'll notice that the resistor that leads to the LED is connected to the pin labeled "PIN 3."
 So, let's change the "led" variable at the top of the sketch from 13 to 3.

 before: